 It almost goes without saying that Business VoIP has hit the mainstream.
 For example, Future Market Insights predicts that the business VoIP market will be a $86.20 billion industry by 2020.

 This market will serve approximately 204.8 billion people.
-And of course, one of the major selling points for switching over to a cloud phone solution is the sheer cost savings.
+And of course, one of the major selling points for switching over to a cloud phone solution is a significantly reduced business phone bill.
 Some estimates even state that businesses save anywhere from 50 to 75 percent on communications expenses when switching to VoIP.

 But don’t rush into dropping your current plan right away.
 Although these solutions do not cost anything upfront, they do come with a variety of trade-offs.
 Your business has to decide whether paying for VoIP service is worth the expense, or if the cost savings are worth passing over certain features.

 Yes there are free business VoIP solutions available on the market.
 While most providers, are more than willing to offer trial packages with limited features to get new prospects hooked cloud telephony, a few specific vendors have decided to try something a little different.

 In most cases, a free business VoIP package means that a company will set you up with free service and a free single phone number.
 This may actually be enough for some micro businesses and startups that are just looking to test out the service, or just costs as much as possible.
 After all, how can you really beat a free phone number with a free phone line, and the ability to make and place calls anywhere you are with a smartphone?

 This is of course an immediate advantage for small teams specifically, offering the potential to try out or take advantage of the service at no cost.
 But of course, not everything in life is completely free — not even Business VoIP.
 While your team might not have to directly pay, you might be left wishing you did.

 The business VoIP option is usually not enough for small businesses with multiple departments and anything above that scale.
 One phone line is usually not enough for a business that needs separate lines of communication to sales, customer service, the executive suite and other departments.